Goldman Sachs, Redpoint finance new round in Brazil's Olist

-SAO PAULO (Reuters) - Brazilian e-commerce solutions platform Olist has raised $23 million in fresh investment from Goldman Sachs and venture capital firm Redpoint eventures in its most recent round of funding, the SoftBank-backed company said on Thursday.
+Brazilian e-commerce solutions platform Olist has raised $23 million in fresh investment from Goldman Sachs (GS.N) and venture capital firm Redpoint eventures in its most recent round of funding, the SoftBank-backed company said on Thursday.

 The proceeds will fund Olist's expansion plans, including new hiring, acquisitions and expansion outside Brazil.
 This fourth funding round totaled $80 million.